deeplearningcafe/animespeechdataset/README.md

 Should the transcribe logic be all in the dataset_manager?
 In that class we have alredy stored the "iscropping" and "num_characters".
 Also the segments_2_annotations is in the text_dataset.py.
 We can move the utils.py in common to have there ffmpeg functions and that stuf.

 We could processes the response of the api, in json format, in the text_dataset.py, so that we have the text processing in only one file.

+We need to normalize the path of the audio when sending to the API

+The common and config part should be included in the src probably, as there is an error when importing.